 Whatever your age, driving brings freedom and independence.
 Reaching a new milestone in life isn't a reason to hang up the car keys, but there are a few things you should think about.

 What age should you stop driving?

 Together with your GP, you should have regular check-ups to see if you’re still up for the demands of the road.

-Once you do hit the age of 70, you’ll need to renew your driving licence, and every 3 years after that.
+Once you hit the age of 70, and every 3 years after that, you’ll need to renew your driving licence.
 There's no driving licence renewal fee and the DVLA will send you a renewal form 3 months before your birthday.

-If you’re concerned about how age may affect your driving, you can book a driver assessment test with the Royal Society for the Prevention of Accidents (RoSPA).
+If you’re worried about how age might affect your driving, you can book a driver assessment test with the Royal Society for the Prevention of Accidents (RoSPA).

 Are older drivers more dangerous on the road?